Emission line models for the lowest mass core-collapse supernovae -- II. 3D NLTE radiative transfer modelling of a $9.0\,M_\odot$ neutrino-driven explosion: Results

-When accounting for all elements together, the best viewing angle is $\#$255, which is not very close to any of the single-line best viewing angles (which are also quite spread apart for SN 2016bkv).
-For angle \#255, [O I] is somewhat double peaked which worsens the fit, but because H$\alpha$, [Fe II] and [Ca II] are all (decently) good matches this angle comes out as the overall best one.
-Mg I] is decent in width, although the red wing is almost completely missing for this viewing angle.
+When accounting for all elements together, the best viewing angle is \txtred{VA 316}, which is not very close to any of the single-line best viewing angles (which are \txtred{somewhat spread apart for SN~2016bkv but not drastically so}).
+For \txtred{VA 316}, \txtred{Mg~I] is slightly too narrow and almost completely missing the red wing, while [Fe~II] is somewhat offset to the blue side, but otherwise each of the five elements finds a pretty good fit and thus this viewing angle comes out on top}.

+\txtred{To aid the reader put some perspective on how separated the different viewing angles are, in Table~\ref{tab:VAhelper} we outline the $\theta$ and $\phi$ angles for each of the viewing angles.
+These are given with respect to the alignment of the model grid, and have no physical bearing towards the neutron star kick or any particular feature of the explosion model.
+They are merely shown to better highlight how close or far the different observers are that find good line profile fits in the model.}

-\subsubsection{Viewing Angle Variation}
+\subsubsection{Viewing angle variation}

 Figures~\ref{fig:lineprofdet_sn1997D} and \ref{fig:lineprofdet_sn2016bkv} show that the models display significant variation in line profiles across the different viewing angles.
-In this section we take a more comprehensive look at this variation.
-We use the model at 400 days to investigate the variation of the line profiles within the model and to what degree this varies for the different elements.
+In this section we take a more comprehensive look at this variation\txtred{, investigating the model at 400 days for various elements.}

 In Figure~\ref{fig:Halpha-400_fullVA}, a full series of H$\alpha$ line profiles is shown for all $20\times20$ viewing angles, grouped per panel by the angle to the polar direction ($\theta$, denoted in the top left corner of each panel).
-Each profile is normalized to the luminosity of the brightest of these 400 profiles (which is the purple profile at $\theta=103^\circ$).
+Each profile is normalized to the luminosity of the brightest of these 400 profiles (which is the purple profile at \txtred{$\theta=121^\circ$}).
 For each panel, the brightest profile within that set is marked in purple, and the dimmest in green, with the remaining ones in orange.
 The viewing angles closest to the poles (min/max $\theta$ for north/south pole) have line profiles that are more similar to each other, as they are packed closer together than for the equatorial angles\footnote{This also means that these angles cover a smaller part of the sky, and this apparent size difference $\Delta\Omega_k$ is accounted for, see Section~\ref{sec:methods}.}.